Possessive Adjectives English

 Summary

-Possessive adjectives are a type of adjective used to show possession or ownership.
-They are usually placed before a noun in a sentence to show that the noun belongs to someone or something.
-Possessive adjectives can also be used to indicate a relationship between two people.
-They can also be used with gerunds to indicate ownership.
+Possessive adjectives are words used to show ownership or possession.
+They are usually placed before a noun in a sentence to indicate that something belongs to someone or something.
+They can also show a relationship between two people, or be used with gerunds to indicate possession:

 Comments